AltropInc/alt/doc/script/Scopes.md

 ```
 ## IO Scope.
 The IO scope is an object instantiation input and output parameter scope.
 When we create an object or do a function call,
 we provide a number of input parmaters and expect an output.
-Names of input paramters in the IO block nevers owns the value
+Names of input paramters in the IO block never owns the value
-unless the provided actual parameter is a literal value or it holds value of pass-by-value (primitive values).
+unless the provided actual parameter is a literal value or it holds value of pass-by-value type (primitive values).
 The output paramter is a hidden name.
 It can either owns its own value or refer to a value passed from one of input paramters
 or a value owned by names in object or class scope.
 If the value is owned by the output and is not transfered on exit of the
 IO scope, the output value will be dropped.
 The output cannot refer to a value owned by any name introduced in the function